 It took about 6 months for me to get a handle on the size of my family expenses.
 And in the middle of it, my wife and I realized we were eating out too often and watching groceries rot in our fridge.
 We learned to buy food in smaller amounts, plan out meals, avoid wasting food and stop overspending on restaurants and delivery.

 Budgeting is important and something every individual and family should have.
 Some find it easy, while others find it difficult, but know that you’re not alone in the struggle.
 There are tons of free online budgeting tools and apps that you can take advantage of.
-Here at DECU, we offer a free budgeting tool through Online Banking called Money Manager.
+Here at DECU, we offer a free budgeting tool through Digital Banking called Money Manager.
 It not only offers budgeting but account aggregation, alerts, categorization, a bill and income calendar, goal management, tracking, and more!
-Give it a try by logging into Online Banking, select the Services Tab and then Money Manager.
+Give it a try by logging into Digital Banking, select the Services Tab and then Money Manager.

 Want some more help with budgeting?
 At DECU we are always here for you.
 Deere Employees Credit Union’s number one concern is our members’ finances, reach out with any questions you have or try out our self-serve online financial education program.